Skip to main content

 • BetterStack session replay — frontend session replay telemetry.

-Server-side logging is unaffected — the log pipeline (BetterStack observability) does not route through OneTrust.
+Server-side logging is unaffected — the log pipeline (BetterStack observability) does not route through OneTrust or Osano.

 1